mlm-editorial, 7 months ago14 min read

 Mortgage arrangement fee – The cost for your mortgage provider to lend you a loan.

 Local authority search fee – The cost for your solicitor to assess your property’s area and look for any issues.

 Other expenses that you may want to consider setting money aside for are:

-However, this isn’t an ideal option for everyone, but for those renting, it’s still possible to adjust your living situation to help you save.
+If you can't get away with moving back in with your parents, it’s still possible to adjust your living situation to help you save.

 Downsizing or moving in with other people is a big change, but finding a smaller place in a cheaper area could significantly reduce your monthly outgoings.
 Moving will have a knock-on effect, however.
 Check if extra commute costs or increasing council tax bands could actually outweigh any savings from rent.

 A less drastic option is to start making smaller changes to your monthly expenses.
 One of the most satisfying ways to do this is by switching your outgoing bills to cheaper providers.

 Energy – Use a price comparison site to explore cheaper energy tariffs in your area.
 However, this may not be possible for those renting with bills included.
 Also, most providers will have an early-exit fee for cutting your contract short; check that this doesn’t balance out the amount you’ll be saving.

 Council tax – If you live alone, are a student, provide care, or fall into other specific circumstances, you may qualify for a discount on your council tax.

 Mobile phone and broadband – Shop around for a cheaper mobile phone and broadband package.
 Price comparison sites will help you find the best deal, but again, you may be stung with exit fees.
 This is worth considering when your current contracts are up for renewal.